BrerDawg/hrir_cmdline/README.md

 There is a limit to how many files can be processed and is dependent on system frame rate and the power of you cpu, exceeding this limit will cause audio glitches.

-With verbose enabled on start up using -v, all sofa impulse entries like below are displayed, idx is entry number, pos[0] is azimuth(degrees), then elevation(degrees), then radius(meters):
+With verbose enabled on start up using -v, all sofa impulse entries like below are displayed, idx is entry number, pos[0] is azimuth(degrees), then elevation(degrees), then radius(meters):</br>
 ```lib_sofa_get_file_details() - Measure idx [000] -   pos[0]: 0.0000 pos[1]: -30.0000   pos[2]: 1.2000```